This new wasp species is so terrifying scientists named it after Alien chestbursters

 Close-range photography often makes insects look like tiny, weird aliens.

-And now a team of German scientists have decided to make the connection between insects and aliens legit by naming newly-discovered parasitic wasp species after the Xenomorphs from the sci-fi horror movie Alien.
+Now, a team of German scientists has decided to make the connection between insects and aliens legit by naming newly discovered parasitic wasp species after the Xenomorphs from the sci-fi horror movie Alien.

-In the movie Alien, a baby chestburster crawls out of actor John Hurt's torso in an explosion of blood and guts.
+In the movie, a baby chestburster crawls out of actor John Hurt's torso in an explosion of blood and guts.
 The surviving movie characters realize to their horror that humans make perfect hosts for aliens to lay their eggs.

 Parasitic wasps make hosts of other insects just like the the Aliens, laying eggs inside or on top of other insects.